Antonio Rüdiger: Roma

 On 19 August 2015, Serie A club Roma signed Rüdiger on loan from Stuttgart for €4 million.
 The clubs agreed on an optional €9 million transfer fee at the end of the one-year contract.

 On 12 September, he made his debut in a 2–0 away win over Frosinone.
 On 9 January 2016 he scored his first goal for Roma in the 4th minute of a 1–1 home draw against Milan.
 He finished his season-long loan to Roma with 37 appearances and 2 goals.
-On 30 May, Roma officially signed Rüdiger from for €9 million + €0.5m bonuses on a four-year contract.
+On 30 May, Roma officially signed Rüdiger from Stuttgart for €9 million + €0.5m bonuses on a four-year contract.

 On 23 February 2017, as a substitute replacing Kostas Manolas in the 46th minute of a 1–0 home defeat against Villarreal in the round of 32 of the UEFA Europa League, he was sent off with a double yellow card in the 81st minute.
 On 30 April he was sent off with a red card in the 93rd minute in Derby della Capitale against Lazio in a 3–1 home defeat.
 Rüdiger finished his second season at Roma with 35 appearances and four assists.